pembasmikuman/Sharaf/README.md

 ## THINGS YOU NEED TO KNOW BEFORE RUNNING

-1. Basically, all page is link to one another, no placeholder and etc.
+1. Basically, all page is link to one another, no placeholder and etc (can directly open from any page).
+2. Product data is stored in JSON file and are fetch and display during page load.
-2. searching only works on catalog page.
+3. Searching functionaly only works on catalog page.
-3. For authentication, need to sign up first since account is stored in localStorage.
+4. For authentication, need to sign up first since account is stored in localStorage.
+5. We implement JQuery UI on function showPopup (with slide-in animation) on both login and cart page.
-4. Can use promo code "webtech" to get 40% OFF when checking out !
-YEAY
+6. Can use promo code "webtech" to get 40% OFF when checking out!
+YAY

 ## Run Locally